Skip to main content

 Fire Chief / Administrator

-Brad Thompson serves as the Fire Chief and Administrator for the Valley Regional Fire Authority (VRFA), a role he assumed on August 16, 2021, following his appointment by the VRFA Board of Governance.
-As Fire Chief, Thompson is responsible for the daily operations and strategic direction of the organization.
+Tim Day serves as the Fire Chief and Administrator for the Valley Regional Fire Authority (VRFA), a role he assumed on July 1, 2026, following his appointment by the VRFA Board of Governance.
+As Fire Chief, Day is responsible for the daily operations and strategic direction of the organization.
 He ensures the agency remains aligned with its mission, vision, and values while guiding staff toward the successful execution of the VRFA’s strategic goals.

 Steve Zehnder